 - The nature of your injury

-It’s important to consider all these factors as our specialist caudi equina solicitors need evaluate the true impact of your injury when calculating your compensation.
+It’s important to consider all these factors as our specialist cauda equina solicitors need evaluate the true impact of your injury when calculating your compensation.

-How much compensation might you receive for a cauda equina syndrome claims?
+How much compensation might you receive for a cauda equina syndrome claim?

 This really depends on your circumstances and the severity of your injury as a result of medical negligence.
 This can vary between individuals, but be rest assured that our specialist team is experienced in ensuring that you and your family receive the maximum compensation you are entitled to.

 Compensation will include an award for the pain and suffering caused by your illness.
 In addition, compensation can also be claimed in respect of care needs, financial losses, medical care and treatment.